 On the other hand, the average time a reader spends on an article is 37 seconds.
 You may think that people are not actually reading the articles that marketers write.
 As it turns out, great content actually attracts plenty of readers.
 Even if a visitor does not make a decision to buy within 37 seconds, the time spent on your piece of content is highly valuable.
 You are able to build trust with your patients and physicians and increase your share of voice and brand recall.

 The uniqueness of content marketing in pharma

 While pharma shares common traits with some other industries, it also has unique features that make it difficult to do content marketing successfully.
-There are the usual woes of producing the right kind of content and reaching the right kind of audiences.
-On top of that, there are some challenges specific for pharma.
+There are the usual woes of producing the right kind of content and reaching the right kind of audience.
+On top of that, there are some challenges specific to pharma.

 The biggest challenge comes from regulations.
 Namely, pharma is one of the most heavily regulated industries, where each message has to be screened and validated before it goes out.
 This reflects on outbound marketing practices, but it is even more complex for inbound ones such as content.